ChrisNeedham200/loadimpact-docs/jekyll/_v3/how-to-tutorials/how-to-load-test-an-api.md

 However, when testing an API, it is more common to want to know the scalability of your system by measuring the throughput in terms of requests per second, RPS.
 In the same way that the number of visitors or VUs is an interesting concept and metric when talking about websites, requests per second or RPS is an interesting metric for understanding the throughput of an API.

-In the current version of Load Impact, sizing of load tests are determined by VUs.
+In the current version of LoadImpact, sizing of load tests are determined by VUs.
 Converting the scale or size of a load test from VUs to RPS depends on a number of factors

 - Response times - depends on system response times, network latency, etc.
 - Complexity of processing logic of load testing script - e.g. are we hammering a simple API with GET-requests, or looking to exercise a system using some more sophisticated logic involving client-side processing and computation?
-- VU concurrency and infrastructure processing overhead - Load Impact provisions load generator instances based on sizing of test, where up to 500 concurrent VUs on each instance are instantiated with instructions to run specific load testing scripts.
-In the default setting, Load Impact also allows each VU to keep 4 active concurrent TCP connections.
+- VU concurrency and infrastructure processing overhead - LoadImpact provisions load generator instances based on sizing of test, where up to 500 concurrent VUs on each instance are instantiated with instructions to run specific load testing scripts.
+In the default setting, LoadImpact also allows each VU to keep 4 active concurrent TCP connections.

 The below sample script generates throughput towards the system under test at 25 RPS/VU: